Partitions of Baire space into compact sets: Introduction

-We conclude the section with an in-depth isomorphism-of-names argument to show that in extensions of models of {\sf CH} by countably supported Sacks forcing there are no maximal a.d.f.s families of intermediate sizes, i.e.\ of size $\kappa$, where $\aleph_1 < \kappa < \c$.
-Thus, by combining both results we obtain Theorem~\ref{THM_Sacks_Spectrum}
+We conclude section 4 with an in-depth ``isomorphism of names"-argument to show that in generic extensions of models of CH by countably supported Sacks forcing there are no maximal a.d.f.s.\ families of size $\kappa$, where $\aleph_1 < \kappa < \c$.
+Thus, by combining both results we obtain Theorem~\ref{thm.small.spectra}: